Sanjay-083/training_c/README.md

-This Repo is created especially during my traing in C language.
+This Repo is created especially during my training in C language.